liqtags/DexFunnel/README.md

 Telegram Bot talks to server and nodes on the same localhost, for your own instances contact me

-*** This is WIP and will shift and grow as it's built out.

 ```javascript
 let BASE_URL = 'https://localhost:4200/' // contact for your own node or the prod url
 ```